riley-brunn/riley-brunn/README.md

 - 👋 Hi, I’m riley
 - 👀 I’m interested in websites, mobile apps, UI/UX design, and more
 - 🌱 I’m a graduate of UCF with a degree in Digital Media - Web and Social Platforms
-- 💕 Fun fact: I'm a big fan of hard rock and horror movies
+- 💕 Fun fact: I'm a metalhead and horror fan!

 <!---
 digmed-13/digmed-13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.